brother79/brother-quest-bundle/Resources/doc/pager.rst

 Using a custom pager service
 ----------------------------

-You can specify a custom pager service to handle the guestbook entries pagination by setting the pager service config option.
+You can specify a custom pager service to handle the quest entries pagination by setting the pager service config option.

 .. code-block:: yml